sylvaindecout/microservice-frameworks/README.md

 Custom stack, including:
  - RestExpress for REST capabilities
  - Dagger for injection
+ - Metrics for monitoring
  - Hystrix for fault-tolerance
  - Jersey client for calls other REST services
  - Apache commons CLI for command line parsing

 All configuration (but for Hystrix) is set in the command line.
 Default values are set for all properties.

+### How to run

+ - Start Application
+ - Test from HTTP client (http://localhost:12345/pricing/1)
+ - Access metrics from JMX console

 ## service-springboot

 Spring Boot, with modules: